knative/serving/docs/spec/spec.md

 ## Resource YAML Definitions

-YAMLs for the Elafros API resources are described below, describing the basic k8s structure: metadata, spec and status, along with comments on specific fields.
+YAMLs for the Knative Serving API resources are described below, describing the basic k8s structure: metadata, spec and status, along with comments on specific fields.